bookofproofs/bookofproofs.github.io/_sources/history/20th-century/swart.md

 title: Swart, Hendrika
 born: 1939
 died: 2016
-keywords: Henda Swart, Mathematics, Stellenbosch University, KwaZulu-Natal, Utilitas Mathematica, Afrikaans, IMO
+keywords: hendrika swart,swart
-description: Henda Swart was the first person with a doctorate in mathematics from Stellenbosch University; she developed Afrikaans mathematics publications, led teaching for international students, judged the IMO, wrote textbooks, and founded the SA Mathematical Society.
+description: Henda Swart was the first person to be awarded a doctorate in mathematics from Stellenbosch University.
+She worked on the geometry of projective planes and graph theory.
+She became professor of mathematics at the University of KwaZulu-Natal and served as editor-in-chief of the journal Utilitas Mathematica.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---